John Kinloch Anderson: University education and archaeological work

-Anderson was born in Multan, Punjab, British India, on January 3, 1924.
-He obtained his secondary education at Trinity College Glenalmond in Scotland from 1937 to 1942.
-He served in the Royal Highland Regiment during World War II, serving in campaigns in Europe and Asia.
-After the war, he studied Classics at Christ Church, Oxford, where he received his bachelor’s degree in 1949.
-From 1949–50, he attended the British School at Athens.
-He was a MacMillan Fellow at Yale University in the US from 1950 to 1952.
-Anderson worked at various excavation sites in Greece and Turkey, such as Corinth, Chios, and Smyrna (Izmir).
+In 1946, after the conclusion of the war, Anderson began studying classics at Christ Church, Oxford, where he received his Bachelor of Arts degree in 1949.
+From 1949 to 1950, he studied at the British School at Athens.
+He held a MacMillan Fellowship at Yale University in the United States from 1950 to 1952.
+During this time, Anderson participated in archaeological expeditions in Greece and Turkey, including excavations at sites in Corinth, Chios, and Smyrna.